 Because of her hearing impairments, Cheyenne began wearing hearing aids to school, but found out that they had an unwanted side effect.
 Now that her hearing was better, she could hear kids whispering behind her.
 They’d whisper her name, and when she turned around, they’d pretend no one had said anything, or stare at her […]

 Years ago, kids would write their anonymous gossip on bathroom walls (“For a good time, call . . . ,” “Kerri slept with Darren,” “George is a fat pig”), now they’ve found a way to send their nastiness to a much wider audience.
 The newest and potentially most dangerous form of bullying, “cyberbullying,” is growing so fast, it is proving difficult for researchers and therapists to keep up.

-Dealing with gossip and rumors can be maddening because kids want so badly to set the record straight and defend themselves against the allegations.
+Teaching your kids how to deal with gossipmongers can be challenging.
+Kids want so badly to set the record straight and defend themselves against the gossipmonger allegations.
 But mostly, protesting backfires and keeps the gossip alive.

 Role-playing about bullying Is important to help her rehearse what to say and do when bullying does occur.
 Forget about insulting or threatening the bully.
 Forget about telling your child to “just ignore it.”
 Cute” and snappy comebacks are tough to pull off, but possible if your child feels comfortable with this strategy.